locxter/setup-script/README.md

 ## Overview

-This repository includes my personal setup script for most of the terminal based configuration needed on a fresh Debian installation.
+This repository includes my personal setup script for most of the terminal based configuration needed on a fresh non-free Debian installation.

 ## Dependencies